Looking for what to do in Penang?

 The Tanjung Bungah Mosque occupies a unique position suspended out over the ocean, leading it to earn the nickname "the Floating Mosque."
 Only about a decade old, the structure is impressive and well worth a spot on your list of what to do in Penang owing to its unique backdrop of views of the city and the ocean.

 You'll feel like you've left the island and stepped onto the set of the movie Avatar at this thing to do at night.
 Located in the Tanjung Tokong beach area, this newly-constructed Penang attraction is small but a worth a visit in the evenings to witness the unique spectacle.

 One of the most wonderful things about traveling to Penang is the incredible mixture of cultures on this charming island.
 And nowhere do you get a better taste of that than in Little India.
 Wander the streets and just take in the sites, the smells, and the sounds.
 Browse local vendors, try some street food, and just generally get lost in the bustling ambiance of Little India.

 Well I'm glad you asked: clan jetties are basically stilted villages perched out over the water.
 There are several of them very near each other on George Town's east coast, and they are an important part of Penang's heritage.
 Chew Jetty is the most famous and most tourist friendly attraction, with lots of vendors and shops.
 Next door you'll find Tan Jetty (pictured above), which is probably the most photogenic of the bunch.

 Another great free thing to do in Penang is to simply wander George Town's colonial old town.
-The entire area was declared a UNESCO World Heritage Site in 2008 and simply strolling the streets and admiring the architecture, and taking in the attractions is a can't-miss bucket list item for any vistor to George Town.
+The entire area was declared a UNESCO World Heritage Site in 2008 and simply strolling the streets, admiring the architecture, and taking in the attractions is a can't-miss bucket list item for any vistor to George Town.